ms1515/Kubernetes-Basics/Knative-on-EKS.md

 2. You can then deploy your API created in resources section to a specific stage.
 A stage is basically a way of versioning your API deployments i.e you can have dev,prod,test stages of your API, or v1,v2,v3 etc stages of your API.

-2. Create a DNS **A record** to API gateway regional domain
+2. Create a Custom Domain Name with the appropriate TLS certs for the domain.

+This will give you the API gateway domain name (regional endpoint).

 ![api gateway creating a custom domain](/custom_domain_record.png)

-4. Create a Custom Domain Name with the appropriate TLS certs for the domain
+4. Create a DNS **A record** for the Custom Domain Name to API gateway regional domain name
 ![api gateway creating a custom domain](/api_custom_domain.png)

 4. Add the mapping from the Custom Domain Name to the Api Stage, and specify the **Path** for the custom domain to use for the stage.